How to join Indian Air Force 2025 - Know the best ways to join IAF here

 Air Force Common Admission Test (AFCAT)

 Indian Air Force is the exam conducting body for the AFCAT exam.
 The AFCAT exam is the most preferred competitive exam to join the Indian Air force as an officer.
 AFCAT is conducted twice every year.
-The AFCAT 2025 application form is released on the IAF official website.
+The AFCAT 2025 application form will be released on the IAF official website.

 The AFCAT selection process consists of a written test, an AFSB interview and a medical test.
-Candidates clearing all the stages of the AFCAT 2025 recruitment will be commissioned in the Flying Branch and Permanent Commission/ Short Service Commission in Ground Duty (Technical and Non-Technical) Branches of the Indian Air Force.
+Those who clear all the stages of the AFCAT 2025 selection process will be commissioned in the Flying Branch and Permanent Commission/ Short Service Commission in Ground Duty (Technical and Non-Technical) Branches of the Indian Air Force.

 AFCAT exam overview